 Dr Katera is an Economist with practical experience on research and policy analysis particularly in the areas of poverty, public policy, governance and service delivery.
 He has worked and published intensively on Local Government in areas of service delivery; finance and financial management; and governance and accountability.
 In his recent assignment, Dr Katera is a team leader of researchers working on the World Bank Service Delivery Indicators (SDI) survey, research that benchmarks health and education indicators for future impact assessment.
 The survey is being conducted in Seven African Countries.
 In addition, Dr Katera is a team member of the five years research programme on “Tanzania as a future Petro State”.
 This is collaborative research between REPOA and Christian Michelsen Institute (CMI) of Norway.
 He is leading a team working on the Governance component.
-Currently, he is a Director of the Governance and Service Delivery Research programme at REPOA.
+Currently, he is a Director of Collaborations and Capacity Building at REPOA.

 Hilda is an ICT Economist with almost ten years of experience in socio-economic and public policy research.
 She has a PhD degree from Waseda University – Japan, majoring in ICT Economics, Business, and Policy Analysis.
 Before joining REPOA, she was working as the Postdoctoral researcher at the Centre for Behaviour Science, Department of Economics – University of Dar es salaam.
 For the past ten years, Hilda had been working as part of the research teams for different donor-funded projects, including the ICT Access and Usage Survey – 2017 funded by the International Development Research Center (IDRC) of Canada and the Swedish International Development Cooperation Agency (SIDA), as field manager